-4.2 Quantifying the Common Ownership Channel
+4.1 Quantifying the Common Ownership Channel

-Eekhout and De Loecker (2017) document that average markups rise from 21% in 1980 to 61% in 2017 across a broad range of publicly traded firms.
-We conduct a simple calibration exercise in order to measure how the rise in common ownership could be used to explain this rise in markups.
+Eekhout et al. (2018) document that average markups rise from 21% in 1980 to 61% in 2017 across a broad range of publicly traded firms.
+We conduct a simple calibration exercise in order to compare both the magnitude and the timing of the price effects implied by the common ownership hypothesis.